There’s no reason why dogs dig under fences. Find out why your dog is digging and the best way to convince him to cease.

 A dog that likes digging and randomly digs holes throughout the day, whether you’re at home or not, is probably a Happy Digger.

-Certain dogs love digging for a “good digging” and are often unable to distinguish when they’re in a barren area or in the garden you’ve spent so much time on.
+Certain dogs love digging for “good digging” and are often unable to distinguish when they’re in a barren area or in the garden you’ve spent so much time in.

 If you’ve got areas of your yard that you want to be sure to protect, White suggests putting up an edging to prevent him from entering and monitoring him whenever there is access to the space.

-This allows you to stop the behaviour immediately and then guide him to a suitable spot where one is located.
+This allows you to stop the behavior immediately and then guide him to a suitable spot where he is located.

-Reward your dog with a treat and praise or two when he demonstrates the desired behaviour, like digging in a suitable spot or just leaving the flower beds to themselves.
+Reward your dog with a treat and praise or two when he demonstrates the desired behavior, like digging in a suitable spot or just leaving the flower beds to themselves.